tlverse/tlverse-handbook/10-tmle3mediate.md

 on decomposing the effect of the population intervention effect (PIE) of flexible stochastic interventions [@diaz2020causal].

+We previously discussed stochastic interventions when considering [how to intervene on continuous-valued treatments](#shift); however, these intervention schemes may be applied to all manner of treatment variables.
 A particular type of stochastic intervention well-suited to working with binary treatments is the _incremental propensity score intervention_ (IPSI), first proposed by @kennedy2019nonparametric.
 Such interventions do not